-I’m currently completing in-depth scholarly research on the social, cultural and political habitats of fin-de-siècle and early 20th-century Vienna, Prague, Budapest, Munich, Berlin and Paris.
-My objective is to write a scrupulously-researched text arguing that the influx of Russian and eastern European Jewish immigrants to these particular metropolitan centers further exacerbated an already existing problem of antisemitism in Austria-Hungary, Germany and France.
+I’m currently completing in-depth scholarly research on the social, cultural and political habitats of late 19th- and early 20th-century Vienna, Prague, Budapest, Munich, Berlin and Paris.
+My objective is to write a scrupulously-researched text arguing that the influx of Russian and Eastern European Jewish immigrants to these particular metropolitan centers further exacerbated an already existing problem of antisemitism in Austria-Hungary, Germany and France.
 Moreover, I will argue that this influx was propelled by state-sanctioned pogroms taking place throughout the Russian Empire at that time.
 Further, I will suggest that the alarming escalation of antisemitism in this region can be explained, in part, as a corollary of the extensive immigration of Russian and Eastern European Jewish peoples to these old-world European municipalities.

 In order to elucidate the sociohistorical contexts of these periods in European history, I will foreground the radical social and cultural revolutions which distinguish them by examining the cultural production of some particular writers, scholars, artists, architects, dancers, choreographers and composers working in these European hubs of artistic activity.
 An in-depth consideration of the work of fourteen artists and scholars will provide the main contours of my study.
-The works of other artists and scholars will appear in the warp and weft of the historical tapestry I analyze, but their predominant themes and motifs will not stand out in the same striking manner as it does in the work of the fourteen artists and scholars on which I focus in this study.
+The works of other artists and scholars will appear in the warp and weft of the colorful historical tapestry I analyze, but their predominant themes and motifs will not stand out in the same striking manner as it does in the work of the fourteen artists and scholars on which I focus in this study.

-Of course, the mere fact that Theodor Herzl was a believer in European imperialism and colonialism and apparently did not believe in either democracy or the universal rights of all human beings does not mean that Zionism should be consigned to the ash heap of misbegotten European ideologies, one of those xenophobic platforms which promoted the subjugation of “barbaric” and/or “savage” peoples and the “civilizing” mission of Judeo-Christian imperialism.
-Many Zionists who emigrated to Palestine advocated working with the native population to establish “a modern, social democratic state in which the indigenous peoples [would] have equal rights with the Jewish immigrants” (like Herzl did in his futuristic novel Altneuland).
-Zionism can be disengaged from the ideology of imperialism, reclaimed as an ideology of emancipation, and redeemed through recognition of the Palestinians’ equal rights, their right of self-determination, and the Palestinian refugees’ “right of return” to Palestine/Israel.
+Of course, the mere fact that Theodor Herzl was a believer in European colonialism, and apparently did not believe in either democracy or universal human rights, does not mean that Zionism should be consigned to the archives of some national history museum.
+Far from it.
+In fact, I will suggest that many Zionists who emigrated to Palestine advocated working with the native population to establish “a modern, social democratic state in which the indigenous peoples [would] have equal rights with the Jewish immigrants” (like Herzl did in his futuristic novel Altneuland).
+Zionism can be disengaged from the ideology of colonialism, I argue, and reclaimed as an ideology of emancipation, one which can be redeemed through the recognition of the Palestinians’ equal rights, their right of self-determination, and the Palestinian refugees’ “right of return” to Palestine/Israel.